 Understanding Opendoor Technologies's Unusual Options Activity

-Shares of Opendoor Technologies (NASDAQ:OPEN) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $15.03.
+Shares of Opendoor Technologies (NASDAQ:OPEN) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $14.55.

 - Option Type: SWEEP